Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

 \subsection{Estimation of the Trace}

-To simplify the analysis, we can safely assume that $p$ is known because we can accurately estimate it using the lemma from the previous section.
-We begin with the estimation of the trace.
-We have the following expression,
+To simplify the analysis, we can safely assume that $p$ is known because we can accurately estimate it using Lemma \ref{estimation_parameter_p}.
+Clearly,

 To invoke a mean estimator, we need to compute the standard deviation of the random variable in the right hand side.
-We have,
+To this end, we have

-The latter step follows from moment equivalence and H\"older's inequality as it was done several times in this manuscript.
-Since we know $p$, it is enough to estimate the mean of the random variable in the right hand side.
-We can invoke any standard mean estimators, for example, Theorem 1 \cite{lugosi2021robust} to obtain an estimator $\widehat{\tr}(\Sigma)$ such that, with probability $1-\delta$,
+The latter step follows from moment equivalence and H\"older's inequality (as we have been doing several times in this manuscript).
+Since $p$ is know, one may invoke Theorem 1 \cite{lugosi2021robust} to obtain an estimator $\widehat{\tr}(\Sigma)$ satisfying that, with probability $1-\delta$,